openSUSE/news-o-o/_posts/2010-10-06-announcing-smeegol-1-0.markdown

 The [openSUSE Goblin Team](http://en.opensuse.org/openSUSE:Goblin) are pleased to announce the first public release of Smeegol.
 [](http://news.opensuse.org/2010/10/06/announcing-smeegol-1-0/screenshot-moblin-panel-myzone/)[![Meego with a touch of Geeko](/wp-content/uploads/2010/10/Screenshot-moblin-panel-myzone.png)](http://news.opensuse.org/2010/10/06/announcing-smeegol-1-0/screenshot-moblin-panel-myzone/)
-ï»¿ï»¿Smeegol is based on the netbook user interface that came from the [MeeGo(TM)* project](http://www.meego.com).
+﻿﻿Smeegol is based on the netbook user interface that came from the [MeeGo(TM)* project](http://www.meego.com).
 Smeegol offers the latest Banshee's powerful music player, a newer Evolution Express as mail and agenda client and several additional social networks.

 <!-- more -->